 |Labile blood glucose||R73.09|

 Establish a standardized workflow.
 The first step in the workflow is to obtain prior authorization before patients can have the sensors inserted.
 Professional CGM is payable by Medicare in all 50 states, but the Centers for Medicare & Medicaid Services has not established a national coverage policy.
 Coverage is instead determined by local Medicare contractors, and prior authorization criteria can vary between contractors.
-But based on our experience, patients are generally approved if they have uncontrolled diabetes, frequent testing (more than four times per day), unexplained highs or lows, or glucose readings discordant with their measured A1C.
+But based on our experience, patients are generally approved if they have uncontrolled diabetes, frequent testing (more than four times per day [Editor's note 9/18/2023: Medicare removed the four-fingersticks-per-day requirement in July 2021, expanding the number of patients who qualify for CGM]), unexplained highs or lows, or glucose readings discordant with their measured A1C.
 Patients who are pregnant, starting insulin for the first time, or starting an insulin pump are also usually approved.
 Most private insurers cover professional CGM for specific patient populations, often based on their type of diabetes and level of control.
 Check the written policies of payers in your area for their specific coverage criteria.

 Once you have prior authorization from the patient's insurance carrier, you may insert the CGM sensor on the same day as an office visit or at a separate appointment.
 The insertion is a simple process using an auto-applicator.
 Trained staff can do the insertion and instruct the patient to keep a detailed food and activity record, all of which requires approximately 10 to 15 minutes of face time with the patient.
 (See “Patient frequently asked questions.”)